-In various scenarios, such as after creating a new cluster or upgrading the cluster, it is highly advisable to verify client connectivity to the database.
+In various scenarios, such as after creating a new cluster or upgrading the cluster, you should verify clients can connect to the database.

 To test client connectivity:

-1. Create a Redis database and get the database endpoint, which contains the cluster name (FQDN).
+1. After you create a Redis database, copy the database endpoint, which contains the cluster name (FQDN).

-2. Try to connect to the database endpoint from your client of choice, and execute commands against the database.
+2. Try to connect to the database endpoint from your client of choice, and run database commands.

-3. If the database does not respond, try to connect to the database endpoint by using the IP address rather than the FQDN; if you succeed, it means that the DNS is not properly configured.
-For additional details, refer to DNS.
+3. If the database does not respond, try to connect to the database endpoint using the IP address rather than the FQDN.
+If you succeed, then DNS is not properly configured.
+For additional details, see Configure cluster DNS.

 127.0.0.1:16653> set key1 123